-Keenan Marchesi is an agricultural economist, specializing in spatial and applied econometrics in the Food Markets Branch in the Food Economics Division.
-His research interests incorporate spatial economics, food economics and industrial organization.
+Keenan Marchesi is an agricultural economist, specializing in spatial and applied econometrics in the Food Markets Branch in the Food Economics Division of USDA’s Economic Research Service (ERS).

-Keenan holds a Ph.D. in Economics from Clark University.
-He has a M.A. in Economics from Clark University and a B.A. in Economics from the University of Massachusetts Dartmouth.
+Ph.D. in economics - Clark University.
+M.A. in economics - Clark University.
+B.A. in economics - University of Massachusetts Dartmouth.

 Keenan is a member of the Agricultural and Applied Economics Association (AAEA); the American Economic Association (AEA); and the Northeastern Agricultural and Resource Economics Association (NAREA).